History of Maxwell Mansion

 In 2002 Nancy Golden Waspi followed her heart and purchased the property to create a charming Inn and Restaurant named the “Golden Oaks” in honor of her Family and respect to the original name “The Oaks”.
 She further Improved the property and filled the home with love and great energy for the next decade creating beautiful and memorable experiences from all who visited.

-In 2012 Bethany & Andrew of Lake Geneva’s Baker House 1885, adopted the home from Nancy and began to put their creative twist on things.
+In 2012 Andrew Fritz of Lake Geneva’s Baker House 1885, adopted the home from Nancy and began to put his creative twist on things.
 This became a detailed three year renovation project which included acquiring the adjacent land and buildings, which were originally part of the five acre 1856 Maxwell Estate.
 The completed boutique resort now encompasses three acres of gardens, lounges, outdoor fireplaces, a heated pool, croquet and bocce ball amusement and 30 luxury hotel rooms steeped in history and renewed with dramatic Gilded Age grander.

 More History of Dr. Philip Maxwell